 With the help of our spouses, relatives, and friends we learned a great deal about elder care as we struggled to adapt to our new normal.
 We had to figure out what made Mom comfortable, what didn’t.
 We researched lawyers, various governmental programs and non-profit organizations that catered to the elderly.
 We bought and borrowed so much medical equipment that I think we could have open up our own medical supply store.
 Much of the equipment didn’t work or wasn’t designed well, and almost all of it was an eyesore.

 I turned to Japan in search of goods that I thought would be more helpful, more pleasing to my mother—Japanese prize design, both functional and aesthetic.
 Japan is one of the fastest aging countries in the world.
 Caring for elders is an integral part of the culture.

 When I visited Japanese medical supply stores and eldercare conferences, I was exposed to a whole new world of eldercare.
 The wheelchairs, canes, health aids I saw were superior to any of the their US counterparts.
 One of her favorite items is the hinged chopsticks that allow her to eat simply, cleanly.
 These small items changed my mother’s life.
 They made eating enjoyable again, as Mom wasn’t constantly struggling to get a hold of her food.
 The tiniest variations in design impacted Mom’s life enormously.

-I decided that I had to share my knowledge and these new products, to help the millions of people like Mom, the afflicted who continue to fight for their dignity as they battle enormous health challenges.
+I decided that I had to share my knowledge to help the millions of people like Mom, the afflicted who continue to fight for their dignity as they battle enormous health challenges.
 And so Modern Aging was born.